bay3s/bay3s.github.io/_posts/reinforcement-learning/2022-09-22-dynamic-programming.md

 title:  "Dynamic Programming"
 date:   22-09-2022
 categories: reinforcement-learning
-sub_category: dynamic-programming
+sub_category: dynamic programming
 ---

 <p>Dynamic programming refers to a collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as a Markov decision process.
-Dynamic programming is the foundation for understanding reinforcement learning.
-RL methods can be seen as attempting to achieve the same results as dynamic programming but with an imperfect model fo the environment and less computation.</p>
+Reinforcement learning methods can be seen as attempting to achieve the same results as dynamic programming but with an imperfect model for the environment and less computation.</p>
 <p>The key ideas in dynamic programming and reinforcement learning are the use of value functions to organize and structure the search for good policies.
 We can obtain optimal policies in a known Markov decision process using dynamic programming once we have found the optimal state value function $V^*$ and state-action value function $Q^*$ that satisfy the Bellman optimality equations:</p>

 $$